tiffanytse/resources/domains/README.md

 So the purpose of the Domain Name System (DNS) is to map domains to IP address and provide other information about a website.

-A simple example of a DNS records might look something like this:
+A simple example of DNS records might look like this:

 ```
 algonquindesign.ca.
 A    192.168.0.1